Pratik543/Pratik543/README.md

 # 💫 About Me:

-- 🌱 Currently learning Rust🦀.
+- 🌱 Currently learning DevOps.
-- 🔭 Currently working on TypeScript Project.
+- 🔭 Currently working on Automating Deployments using Jenkins, Terraform Projects.
 - 👯 Looking for new opportunities to contribute to the dynamic and ever-evolving tech industry.
 - 🏢 Interested in Working at any Startup (Any Recommendations DM on any social links Provided)
 - ⚡ In my free time, I vibe on songs and try to gain more technology literacy reading some random genius guys blog.